Fixing Bubbling and Peeling Drywall Tape: Causes and Solutions

 Why Tape Fails

-Drywall tape needs three things to bond properly: a wet bed coat of mud, firm pressure to embed the tape, and time to dry before the next coat.
+Drywall tape needs three things to bond properly, as CertainTeed notes in their finishing instructions: a wet bed coat of mud, firm pressure to embed the tape, and time to dry before the next coat.
 Skip any of these and you're setting up future failure.

 Fixing Bubbled Tape